Learning Abroad Center

 You will also post one photo daily on our group Instagram page, starting the first full day we are in country.
 The photo should include a brief explanation of its relevance to your trip, which can be personal, goal-related, cultural, or involving a possible story.

-Approved for: CEL 3xxx
+Approved for: CLI 3xxx

 Sustainability